What is the Pastoral Care system at Servite?

 What is the role of the Head of Community?

-Each Priory is guided by a Head of Community (HOC) or Assistant Deputy Principal (ADP) responsible for the overall wellbeing of the students, and support of the Homeroom Teachers within that Priory.
+Each Priory is guided by a Head of Community (HOC) responsible for the overall wellbeing of the students, and support of the Homeroom Teachers within that Priory.
 They have the role of liaising with parents, Homeroom Teachers and Heads of Learning Areas in tracking student progress and resolving pastoral issues.
 Heads of Community are responsible for organising Priory activities, year level activities and whole school events, as well as the selection of Student Leaders who will work with them to ensure the smooth running of their Priory.

 Transitioning into Servite